appfeel/admob-google-cordova/README.md

 ---
 ## Platform SDK supported ##

-* iOS, using AdMob SDK for iOS, v7.3.1
+* iOS, using AdMob SDK for iOS, v7.13.1
-* Android, using Google Play Service for Android, v7.5
+* Android, using latest Google Play Service for Android (via gradle)

 ---